Adopting Agile Principles for Performance

 Chapter: Performance Engineering

-Recent advances in agile software development and agile best practices, such as continuous integration and test-driven development, make it easier to determine performance metrics at the code and component level during development.
+Recent advances in agile software development and best practices, such as agile continuous integration and test-driven development, make it easier to determine performance metrics at the code and component level during development.
 For instance, we can use a unit test to examine the metrics for any given component continually, checking execution time, number of database queries executed, or CPU usage every time there's a programmatic change.
 This way any problems introduced during development can be diagnosed and fixed right away, allowing us to build better software—with fewer issues making it into the load-testing phase.

 Figure 3.2 shows the benefits of a unit-test framework that allows us to verify the functionality of code.
 For most companies, it is any easy step to add tracing data to test metrics already used for performance analysis, scalability, and component behavior.
 Regressions or problems with specific implementations can be identified with the next test run.